-Governor Christopher T. Sununu is serving his first term as Governor of the State of New Hampshire.
-He is currently the youngest Governor in the country.
+Governor Christopher T. Sununu is the 82nd Governor of the State of New Hampshire and is currently serving his second term.

-In 2010, Governor Sununu led a group of investors in the buyout of Waterville Valley Resort where he worked as Chief Executive Officer.
-Waterville Valley employs over 700 people in the North Country and he led an aggressive expansion effort of the ski resort in cooperation with the United States Forest Service.
+In 2010, Chris led a group of investors in the buyout of Waterville Valley Resort where he worked as Chief Executive Officer and was in charge of an expansion of the ski resort done in cooperation with the United States Forest Service.

-In 1998, Governor Sununu completed a five-month through-hike of the Appalachian Trail from Maine to Georgia.
+In 1998, Chris completed a five-month through-hike of the Appalachian Trail from Maine to Georgia.

 Governor Sununu lives in Newfields with his wife, Valerie, and their three children, Calvin, Edie, and Leo.